-The Republican rocketed out of political obscurity to win the GOP nomination on the strength of a campaign photo in which she posed holding a military rifle.
+Sears rocketed out of political obscurity earlier this year when she won the GOP nomination on the strength of a campaign photo in which she posed holding a military rifle.

 Early Wednesday, Sears stood with her family in front of cheering supporters at a victory party in Chantilly, saying, “What you are looking at is the American Dream.”

 Throughout the race, Sears also highlighted her background as a Jamaican immigrant, campaigning against illegal immigration and rejecting the notion that the nation is plagued by systemic racism.

 “In case you haven’t noticed, I am Black and I have been Black all my life,” she said.
 “But that’s not what this is about.
 What we are going to do is we are now going to be about the business of the commonwealth.
 We have things to tend to.”

 Miyares will be the first Republican to hold the attorney general post since Ken Cuccinelli won in 2009.

 A delegate from Virginia Beach, Miyares highlighted his background as the son of a Cuban immigrant throughout the campaign.
 He frequently criticized Herring for decisions by the state parole board to release inmates early without notifying victims, decisions Herring said were totally outside his jurisdiction.

 Herring, like Virginia Gov. Ralph Northam, was forced to admit in 2019 that he had once worn blackface.
 He said it occurred at a college party in 1980 and apologized for his actions.
 While Herring’s opponent in the Democratic primary criticized the attorney general’s conduct, Miyares did not make it an issue during the fall campaign.